sae220/hoc2022-md/attic_red.md

 ## Step 1
 To open the Red door, the Agent will need some help.
 Move the Agent onto the Gold blocks in front of the Red door and then flip the lever down.

+The included example code is broken, can you fix it?
+Debug the code by running it to see what it does and then edit it to the correct solution.

 #### ~ tutorialhint
 Move the Agent forward 14 blocks using the ``||hoc22.agent move <direction> by <number>||`` block and then flip the lever down.